Our Lady of Banneux: The apparitions

-According to Mariette, she first saw the Blessed Virgin on the evening of Sunday 16 January 1933, as she was looking out the kitchen window.
-A woman in white stood in the garden and called to her to come out, but her mother would not let her.
+According to Mariette, she first saw the Blessed Virgin on the evening of Sunday 15 January 1933, as she was looking out the kitchen window.
+A woman in white stood in the garden of their house and called to her to come out with a wave of her hand.
+But her mother forbade her to go out.
 She is described as a young lady in the yard smiling at her.
 The woman was bent slightly forward and wearing a long white gown with a blue sash, and a transparent white veil.
-Three days later the woman in white reappeared and told Mariette she was "Our Lady of the Poor".
-The lady appeared eight times in all, the last on 2 March 1933.